 A true mosaic will use each unique cell image to properly recreate the larger source image.
 A cheap workaround is to superimpose or "ghost" the source image onto a grid of cell images, resulting in a subpar mosaic.
 Design studios lacking the proper techniques and algorithms to create true mosaics will sometimes use this method.
 Be sure to take a close look before choosing your photo mosaic designer.

-Cell colorization is when color and shading from the source image is blended into the cell images for a more precise color pattern; a true photo mosaic will utilize little to no cell colorization.
-This process is sometimes a condition of the colors in each cell versus the required colors of the original source image.
-However, there are a number of techniques we can employ to avoid using any cell colorization in the creation of a mosaic.
+Cell colorization is when the color and shading of the cell images are tweaked to match the source image.
+A true photo mosaic will have little to no cell colorization.
+Colorization can sometimes be necessary.
+However, we've developed techniques to avoid using any cell colorization in the creation of a mosaic.

-4. Proper Placement of Cell Images Poor placement of cell images can be a stain on the completed mosaic.
-Each cell image should be properly cropped and aligned, and should never be stretched to fill the cell space.
-Unfortunately, we've found these shoddy methods used in many mosaics floating around on the internet.
+Poor cell placement can ruin a photo mosaic.
+Each cell image should be properly cropped and aligned, and should never be stretched.
+Unfortunately, we've found these shoddy methods used in many mosaics.
 Our software is specially designed to ensure that each cell image is properly placed in the mosaic, creating beautiful, eye-catching results.

-A photo mosaic is comprised of a large number of small images, each containing their own detail.
-It is imperative to render and print the final product at the highest of quality.
-If not, any efforts considered throughout the four previous factors have been for naught.
-We make sure our mosaics are rendered and printed at 2880+ dpi on a state of the art Epson 9900 HDR large format printer to give our customers a beautiful final product.
+A photo mosaic is made up of many small images, each with their own unique details.
+Using the highest quality print paper and ink will ensure this detail and clarity is kept intact.
+Our mosaics are printed at 2880+ dpi on a state of the art Epson 9900 HDR large format printer to give our customers a beautiful final product.